FritzDesign/astra-skincare/README.md

 <a href="https://chakra-ui.com" target="_blank" rel="noreferrer"> <img src="https://images.opencollective.com/chakra-ui-pro/61bd1dd/logo/256.png" alt="chakra-ui" width="40" height="40"/></a>

+Chakra UI + FigPilot allowed me to streamline Jeana's designs in Figma to code with ease.
+I was able to generate Chakra components directly from Figma and create custom components, themes, and variants for the entire website - saving me an incredible amount of time.

 ---

 ##### Framer Motion

 <a href="https://www.framer.com/motion/" target="_blank" rel="noreferrer"> <img src="https://e1.pngegg.com/pngimages/188/872/png-clipart-macos-app-icons-framer.png" alt="framer-motion" width="40" height="40"/></a>

+Framer Motion is a great animation tool and integrates well with React and Chakra UI and also ships with some very handy hooks, such as the "useInView" hook.

 ---

 ##### Shopify Buy SDK

 <a href="https://www.npmjs.com/package/shopify-buy" target="_blank" rel="noreferrer"> <img src="https://brandeps.com/logo-download/S/Shopify-logo-vector-01.svg" alt="shopify-buy-sdk" width="40" height="40"/></a>

+We created a Shopify webstore together, created a custom App, and hosted all of our products and checkout that is interfaced with via this custom front-end and Shopify's developer tools.

 ---